 Students will be required to be fully vaccinated for COVID-19.
 To be considered fully vaccinated, two weeks must have passed since the date of the second dose or first dose for the one-dose vaccine.
 The program’s clinical partner agencies will not accept any exemption to full COVID-19 vaccination.

-LPN-RN applicants must have an active, unencumbered WA Sate LPN license and submit the Verification of Work Experience Form signed by their employer documenting 500 hours of worked as an LPN within the last five years.
-Proof of current LPN license is required to be included with LPN-RN admission application.
+LPN-RN applicants must have an active, unencumbered WA State LPN license.
+Proof of current LPN license is required to apply for the LPN-RN admission application.

 ALL COURSES MUST BE A MINIMUM OF 5 QUARTER CREDITS OR 3 SEMESTER CREDITS